 It is important to terminate your current gas contract with your present supplier as failure to terminate within the suppliers notice period can result in the contract being rolled over for a further 12-month period.
 Most gas suppliers have a 90-day notice period as part of their terms and conditions, but we recommend that you check with your supplier by ringing the customer service number that appears on your bill.
 By terminating the contract with your current supplier, doesn’t mean that you can’t accept a renewal offer from them, or that you’ll be cut off when the contract comes to an end but it allows you the freedom to search and compare the market.
-We have provided an example of the gas termination letter in appendix E, which will need completing on your company letterhead, before sending by recorded delivery.

 Commercial Gas Prices

-Unlike the electricity market, your gas is pre-bought and sold on by the energy companies.
+Unlike the electricity market, your gas is pre-bought and sold on by energy companies.
 Your price will depend upon two main factors: your usage, which the companies are given by the network (Transco), and delivery charges.
 The further away from the terminals you are, the more transport costs you incur.

-If your usage is in below ~750,000 kWh per year the prices will come from the gas companies general pricing structures which used to move every week, but now change almost daily.
+If your usage is below ~750,000 kWh per year the prices will come from the gas companies general pricing structures which used to move every week, but now change almost daily.
 If your usage is above this level and into the 1,000,000’s the companies will go to the open market and get you a price that may be valid for only a day or few hours.